leetvr/hotham/README.md

 ![Hotham Logo](logo.jpg?raw=true)

-🚧 Under construction!
-Please mind the mess! 🚧

 # Introduction
 G'day, and welcome to Hotham! 👋

 Hotham is an attempt to create a lightweight, high performance game engine for mobile VR headsets.
 It's primarily aimed at small (1-5 person) teams of mostly technical folk who are looking to create games for devices like the Oculus Quest, but find existing tools cumbersome to work with.

-If you're looking for a more general purpose engine to create games in Rust, make sure you check out [Bevy Engine](https://bevyengine.org/)!
-If, however, you're looking for a way to make VR development less painful, Hotham will be available to developers in early 2022.

-For a full list of what's going to be available, checkout [the 0.1 project](https://github.com/orgs/leetvr/projects/1/views/1).
-Your feedback is very *very* welcome!
+You can learn more about the project [in the FAQ](https://github.com/leetvr/hotham/wiki/FAQ).

+# Getting started
+Hotham is a complex project with many moving parts!
+Have no fear - we've written an easy to follow [Getting Started guide](https://github.com/leetvr/hotham/wiki/Getting-started) that will have you running our example application in no time.
+Head on over to [getting started](https://github.com/leetvr/hotham/wiki/Getting-started) to.. get.. started.

 # Sponsoring
 Hotham's development is only possible thanks to the support of the community.
 It's currently being developed on full time by [@kanerogers](https://github.com/kanerogers) If you'd like to help make VR development in Rust possible, please [consider becoming a donor](https://github.com/sponsors/leetvr). 💗